-A personal injury attorney can be more objective about your case than you can be and will not make a rash decision.
-When you may be tempted, for instance, to go for a quick payout, your attorney may counsel you that it is in your best interests to wait for a more appropriate offer.
+An attorney experienced in auto accident cases can be more objective about your case than you.
+We can keep you from making a rash decision.
+When you may be tempted to accept a quick payout, your attorney may counsel you that it is in your best interest to wait for a more appropriate offer.

-As the victim of a car accident, you are urged to seek representation from an automotive accident attorney.
-Otherwise, representatives from insurance companies may take advantage of you if you aren’t aware of Virginia’s stringent laws.
+At Emroch & Kilduff, we know our business.
+As the victim of a Virginia car accident, you need to seek representation from an experienced Virginia car accident lawyer at Emroch & Kilduff.
+Otherwise, representatives from insurance companies may take advantage of your lack of knowledge of Virginia’s stringent laws.
 You may be entitled to more compensation than you expect.

-If you’ve been injured in a car or auto accident, you deserve to know your rights.
-Do not hesitate to contact us, or visit one of our offices in Richmond, Petersburg, Tappahannock, or Fredericksburg for a consultation with an accident injury specialist.
+If you were injured in a car accident in Virginia, you deserve to know your rights.
+Do not hesitate to give us a call at (804) 358-1568, or visit one of our offices in Virginia to schedule a free consultation with no obligation.

 “Emroch & Kilduff was a great company to help me in my time of need.
 The staff was very kind and professional.
 They kept me very informative on everything and were very pleasing and easy to work with.
 Everyone was very friendly and knew all their information.
 Definitely would recommend and go back to them for help again.
 Thank you Emroch & Kilduff for all your time and help.”